alanconway/envoy-amqp/README.md

 **WORK IN PROGRESS** - this is not yet complete or supported.

+## Building and testing

+You need all the requirements to build Envoy, see https://www.envoyproxy.io

+The envoy/ and proton/ directories are git submodules, to populate them:

+    git submodule update

+You need to build proton manually *TODO add bazel genrule*

+    cd proton/bld && cmake -DCMAKE_INSTALL_PREFIX=install -DBUILD_STATIC_LIBS=YES -DSSL_IMPL=none -DENABLE_JSONCPP=NO .. && make install

+Build the AMQP filters statically linked into envoy with:

+    bazel build

+There are rather rough system tests implemented in ruby, run them with:

+    bazel test ...

 ## Overview

 Goal: Extend the [Envoy][] HTTP router to translate between HTTP and the [AMQP][]